markus41/portfolio/docs/components.md

 * `ProcurementAgent` – manages supplier quotes and approvals.

 When AutoGen is used, these classes provide the business logic invoked by the AutoGen participants defined in your team JSON.
+[See the agent catalog](agents_overview.md) for a complete list of available agents and tools.

 ## Tools